SUPPLEMENTAL MATERIALS FOR REMEMBER THE TITANS

 - The character of Bertier's white segregationist friend who intentionally allowed Rev, the black quarterback, to be tackled is fictional.
 This character in the film, as well as the character of Bertier's girlfriend, are meant to represent whites with racial prejudice with whom Bertier parted company as his relationship with the black members of the team grew.
-(As to kicking the white segregationist player who purposefully missed the block off the team, Coach Boone would listen to his team captains on personnel matters.
-But in reality, there were several captains and Bertier, as captain of the defense, would not have authority over a member of the offense.)
+(The scene in which Bertier told the white segregationist player who purposefully missed the block that he was off the team is realistic in one way.
+Coach Boone would listen to his team captains on personnel matters.
+However, there were several captains and Bertier, as captain of the defense, would not have authority over a member of the offense.)

 The Racial Integration Story -- The Team: The movie ignores the two other major divisive factors facing the team: that students from rival schools now played on the same team and that many former starters or players who had expected to be starters would not be starters for the Titans.
 However, from everything that we have read or heard, none of these divisive factors were as serious as race.
 Certainly, no divisive factor other than race could find any support in the general community.